tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 plant biologists?
 The general public may be interested in trends, whereas a plant scientist may be interested in a more detailed view.

-Secondly, what is the message that you want to convey.
+Secondly, what is the message that you want to convey?
 Stating this explicitly will help you when making decisions about the content and the layout of the figure.

-Thirdly, what medium will be used to display the figure.
+Thirdly, what medium will be used to display the figure?
 Will it be displayed for a minute on a projector or will it be printed in an article?
 The audience will have less time to absorb details from the former.